mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-- At STS we went agile
+- At STS we went agile with program delivery.
 - built the event around a dispatch system to send youth members to their activities via radio

 Shown here: